-Students at DCPS Title I schools rarely experience the enriching, out-of-classroom learning enjoyed by their more affluent peers.
+Students at DCPS Title I schools rarely experience the enriching, out-of-class- room learning enjoyed by their more affluent peers.
 LILI believes this injustice – the “experience gap” – contributes greatly to the achievement gap between students of different racial and socioeconomic backgrounds.
-In response, LILI ignites student potential through field trips to DC’s historical, cultural, and natural resources.
+In response, it ignites student potential through field trips to DC’s historical, cultural, and natural resources.
 Students investigate the effects of erosion along the Anacostia River; get inspired while exploring Frederick Douglass’s former home; and analyze the challenges of the Great Migration while contemplating the paintings of Jacob Lawrence.
 LILI provides materials, arranges transportation, and facilitates instruction, including pre- and post-trip lessons.
-A professional development program builds teachers’ capacity to lead experience-driven lessons in the classroom.
+A professional development pro- gram builds teachers’ capacity to lead experience-driven lessons in the classroom.
 Your support makes history, science, art, and culture come alive for over 2,100 children each year – and generates a priceless love of learning.

 Headquarters: DC-Ward 6

 Where They Operate: DC-Ward 1; DC-Ward 4; DC-Ward 5; DC-Ward 6; DC-Ward 7; DC-Ward 8; More than 60% of our students attend schools east of the Anacostia River.

 Population(s) Served: Low- to Moderate-Income Community Members; Students